acostade29/Dog-Walking-List-Project-/README.md

 ## Future Updates
-- develop and add an API for miles tracker and map.
+- Develop and add an API for miles tracker and map.
 -  Create a better display for the board. animation background.
 -  Create a message interface between users.